 Chocolate isn’t my main jam when it comes to cake.
 I’m sort of a Funfetti cupcake freak.
 But I won’t turn down a really moist gluten free chocolate cake.
 Cupcakes more specifically.

-I love me some chocolate cake.
-Cupcakes more specifically.
-However, I rarely make chocolate anything due to my dietary limitations.
+I rarely make chocolate anything if you can believe that.
 But sometimes, sometimes I NEED chocolate.
 And.
 I. Need.
 Cake.
 And I need it in 20 minutes or less.

 This recipe is ridiculously easy.
-Tiny even knows how to make it now.
 It takes mere seconds to throw together and only 20 minutes to bake.
 I kid you not.
 And the best part?
 This cake tastes like some uber complicated recipe that you spend hours and hours on.
 This cake is moist, flavorful, and….wait for it…HEALTHY!

 - 6 eggs (medium in size)

 - 1 tablespoon of vanilla extract or vanilla bean paste

 - 3/4 cup unsweetened cocoa powder

 - 1/3 cup raw honey (or more if you like things sweeter)

 - 1 1/2 teaspoons baking powder (aluminum free of course)